Našice: Sports

 Sports opportunities comprise tennis court, a football ground with accompanying facilities, and boating on the local waters.
 Footballers from Našice include AEK Athens defender Domagoj Vida midfielder Danijel Pranjić and Danijel Stojanović.
 Football club NK NAŠK plays in Croatian Third Football League.
 Našice is proudest of its handball team RK Nexe.
 Currently, RK Nexe competes in the Premijer liga and the Croatian Handball Cup as well in the SEHA League and in the EHF Cup.

+The local chapter of the HPS, HPD "Petrov Vrh", was founded in mid-1936.
+Membership rose to 18 in 1937 under president Petar Rohr.